at a new location – Apple Knoll Farm, 25 Forest Lane, Millis, MA

 There are three ways to participate.

-(1) Come to ride, enjoy lunch and the raffle: Pay the registration fee to participate: $30 for adults, $15 for children under age 12, and $15 for lunch only.
+(1) Come to ride, enjoy lunch and the raffle: Pay the registration fee to participate: $30 for adults, $15 for juniors, and $15 for lunch only.

 (2) Ride and Collect Sponsors: Register same as above and download your NTD Sponsor Papers..
 Your registration fee can be refunded when you collect $100 or more on your NTD Sponsor Papers.
 Get your NTD Papers in advance and collect tax-deductible sponsor contributions for Massachusetts trail improvements.
 Sponsor checks are to be made payable to BSTRA, Inc. The eight participants bringing in the largest dollar amount in sponsor contributions will each be awarded generous prize packages to thank them for their efforts.